centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/data-management.md

 default **31 days**.
 - **Retention duration for performance data in MySQL database**: performance data stored into database, by default **365 days**
-- **Retention duration for performance data in RRDTool databases**: graphs of performance data, by default **180 days**.
+- **Retention duration for performance data in RRDTool databases**: performance data, by default **180 days**.
 - **Retention duration for downtimes**: downtime data, unlimited by default (0 day).